arvindvenkatadri/R-for-Artists-and-Designers/content/post/08-GoG2/index.markdown

 ---
-title: 'Lab-00: Getting Started'
-subtitle: 'Welcome !
-Introduce Yourself to R, RStudio, and Us!'
-summary: Welcome !
-Introduce Yourself to R, RStudio, and Us!
+title: 'Lab-08: More Adventures with ggplot'
+subtitle: 'One Dataset, Visualized 11 Ways'
+summary: One Dataset, Visualized 11 Ways
-date: "2021-07-05T00:00:00Z"
+date: "2021-07-16T00:00:00Z"
 featured: false
 draft: false
-weight: 10

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.